Procession of the Bom Jesus dos Passos in Macau: Procession

 Penitents are seen taking part in the Procession of the Bom Jesus dos Passos.

 The procession "represents the journey of Jesus Christ and the procession takes place over two days.
 It begins at the Church of St. Augustine and around St. Augustine Square and goes to Macau Cathedral, before making the reverse course on the second day."

-At the beginning of the 19th century, Swedish merchant, Anders Ljungstedt, described the procession in these words: "The Redeemer — an image the size of a man — covered in a purple cloak, carrying a crown of thorns on his head and a heavy cross on his shoulder, bends one knee on the bottom of a scaffold, carried by eight of the most distinguished citizens.
+At the beginning of the 19th century, the Swedish merchant Anders Ljungstedt described the procession in these words: "The Redeemer — an image the size of a man — covered in a purple cloak, carrying a crown of thorns on his head and a heavy cross on his shoulder, bends one knee on the bottom of a scaffold, carried by eight of the most distinguished citizens.
 The bishop, with the secular and regular clergy, the governor, the ministers, the nobility, the military and the entire Roman Catholic population, can be said to watch, deeply moved by a scene that foretells the divine sacrifice that will be made to reconcile man with his Creator.
 Children — with light and dark faces — dressed in angel dresses, with beautiful muslin wings on their shoulders, carry the miniature instruments, which were used for the crucifixion.
 This procession runs through almost the entire city; when finished, the image is deposited in its sanctuary in the Convent of S. Agostinho."

 To this day, after a conventual Mass on Saturday morning at the Church of Saint Augustine, a Via Crucis in Chinese takes place in the afternoon, followed by the Vigil Mass and the Via Crucis in Portuguese or Cantonese.
-At 7 pm, the Statue of the cross-bearing Bom Jesus, (veiled in purple lace to symbolize Our Lord being brought to trial), is carried down to the Sé Catedral da Natividade de Nossa Senhora.
+At 7 pm, the statue of the cross-bearing Bom Jesus, (veiled in purple lace to symbolize Our Lord being brought to trial), is carried down to the Sé Catedral da Natividade de Nossa Senhora.

 The procession is made according to a certain order.
 At the time when the convents were full of friars - Franciscans, Dominicans and Augustines, in addition to the numerous Jesuits of St. Paul and St. Joseph and the entire diocesan clergy, all either with their religious habits or with their black cloaks and bishop at the front, this procession must have been very imposing.

 During the procession, a young woman representing Veronica dressed in white and holding an icon of the Holy Face of Jesus Christ leads the way.
 She is followed by the Little Angels with the instruments of the Lord's Passion, throwing flowers.
 The Dean or the Representative of the Cathedral Chapter leads the procession, escorted by the magenta-clad members of the Confraria (Confraternity in Portuguese).
 The Macau Police Brass Band provides the beating march music to this annual event.
 The Bishop of Macau welcomes the Statue at the cathedral and the vigil concludes with a sermon in Portuguese.